 Amy plays an integral role in coordinating the logistical and administrative tasks for the GEP.
 She helps to organize collaborative meetings, both virtual and in-person, including making travel arrangements for participants and coordinating payments to vendors.
 Amy also registers members and/or their students for conferences supported by the Sarah Elgin Travel Award.

 Dr. Cathy Silver Key is an Associate Professor of Biology at North Carolina Central University where she teaches Genetics.
 Her research interests include behavioral genetics, and her current focus is on alcohol-induced behaviors and a male sterility phenotype.
-Cathy joined GEP in 2009 and is currently assisting Dr. Van Stry as Vice Chair of the Assessment Committee.
+Cathy joined GEP in 2009 and is currently serving as Chair of the Assessment Committee.

 Diversity, Equity, & Inclusion (DEI)